WE DO NOT ACCEPT CASH

-- There are some 33 million widows in India.
+- There are more than 30 million widows in India.

 - Every 4th household in India has a widow.

-- 50% of the widows in India are over 50 years of age.
+- A woman is raped every 13 minutes in India.50% of the widows in India are over 50 years of age.
 Many are married and became widows while they were still young girls.
 Still, people blame many widows for their husband’s death.

 - A report by the United Nations Population Fund found the number of

 people over 60 years in India will increase from around 100 million